leesur2014/WebApp-TP/specification/urls.md

 `/ws/lounge` | Get notifications about all public rooms (planned)

 A client should connect to `/ws/room/{room_id}` after the user enters the room.
-The connection is disconnected when a user leaves a room.
+The connection is closed when a user leaves a room.
 The server sends events as JSON objects to the client.

 The JSON object contains an `event` member and an optional `data` member.
 The `event` member is a string containing the type of the event.